Shippable/docs/sources/ci/tutorial/build-custom-ci-image.md

 * You are using a combination of languages and tools not supported together in any official images.
 * You want to run CI in your own Docker image to better simulate your production environment.

-There are a few minimum requirements necessary for a custom image to be used on Shippable, which are documented [here](/ci/custom-docker-image/#using-a-custom-docker-image)
+The minimum requirements necessary for a custom image to be used on Shippable are documented [here](/ci/custom-docker-image/#using-a-custom-docker-image)

 This document assumes you're familiar with the following concepts: